apparentorder/farssh/README.md

   ad-hoc VPN endpoint instead of an SSH server; I have yet to think through what kind of sense that could make
 * Properly tag the public ECR image(s) so it can be coupled with released versions
-* Figure out how to distribute the client properly (especially wrt. updates)